Article

 Implementing user activity monitoring delivers deep insights into how users are behaving, whether internal staff members or external customers.
 This means that businesses can make better-informed, data-driven decisions on a range of matters.
 They can use anything from organization-wide data to individual use cases to inform their thinking and actions.

-This puts businesses in a strong position to fight fraud, safeguard their data, assess risks, identify short- and long-term trends, meet legal and compliance obligations, and more, as well as to take a more strategic, informed approach to their future plans.
+This puts businesses in a strong position to fight fraud, safeguard their data, assess risks, identify short—and long-term trends, meet legal and compliance obligations, and take a more strategic, informed approach to their future plans.

-More specifically, here are 5 reasons that UAM should be a priority for any company operating in any digital sphere:
+Here are five key reasons why UAM should be a priority for any company operating in the digital sphere:

 1. Data Security

-One of the key reasons to monitor users is to secure a company’s data, both physically (IT security) and digitally (cybersecurity).
+One key reason to monitor users is to secure a company’s data, both physically (IT security) and digitally (cybersecurity).
 In 2022, the average cost of a data breach reached a record $3.86 million, according to IBM.

-Regardless of whether the warning signs exist inside internal SQL databases, OS, or other administrative commands, malicious patterns associated with potential data breaches can be detected when a comprehensive UAM platform is implemented.
-This is true no matter if the patterns originate from customers, employees, or executives.
-Any kind of unwanted change will be logged – and potentially blocked depending on its severity.
+Whether the warning signs exist inside internal SQL databases, OS or other administrative commands, malicious patterns associated with potential data breaches can be detected when a comprehensive UAM platform is implemented.
+This is true whether the patterns originate from customers, employees or executives.
+Any kind of unwanted change will be logged and potentially blocked, depending on its severity.

-Compliance monitoring, for instance, is a regulatory requirement for companies in the context of KYC and AML.
+Compliance monitoring is a regulatory requirement for companies in the context of KYC and AML.
 It also involves looking at user data and behavior.
-In this example, the relevant data must also be logged when submitting a suspicious activity report, aka SAR.
+Relevant data must also be logged when submitting a suspicious activity report, aka SAR.

-Here, again, the goal is to reduce risk.
-Namely, the risk of having to pay a heavy compliance fine by allowing identity thieves and money launderers to interact with your business.
+The goal is to reduce risk, which in this case includes the risk of having to pay a heavy compliance fine by allowing identity thieves and money launderers to interact with your business.

 3. Affiliate Security